lem-project/lem-project.github.io/content/en/usage/usage.md

 ## Quickstart

-Lem has Emacs-like keybindings, as well as a vi emulation (`M-x vi-mode`).
+Lem has Emacs-like keybindings, as well as a vi emulation (`Alt-x vi-mode`).

 So, to open a file, press `C-x C-f` (you get the file selection dialog shown above).
 To save it, it's `C-x C-s`.
 To save many buffers at once, use `C-x s`.